COVID-19 Updates: Protecting Albertans from the Omicron variant.

-We’re gathering input to help finalize the draft Management Plan for Wild Turkeys in Alberta that outlines actions to best manage the wild turkey population.
+We gathered input from Albertans to help finalize the draft Management Plan for Wild Turkeys in Alberta that outlines actions to best manage the wild turkey population.

 Wild turkeys were introduced in Alberta in 1962 to create new opportunities for gamebird hunting and wildlife viewing.
 Since then, self-sustaining wild turkey populations have established themselves in southern Alberta and are hunted on a limited draw basis.

 The purpose of this engagement was to:

 - educate Albertans on the status of wild turkeys in the province

 - gauge level of interest and support for wild turkey populations in Alberta

 - gather feedback on the goals outlined in the management plan